rouroulike/clash/Configuration.md

   * `+`: multi-level wildcard character. `+.google.com` matches `google.com`, `www.google.com` and `foo.bar.google.com`.
 This works exactly like `DOMAIN-SUFFIX`.

 # DNS
 The DNS server shipped with Clash aims to minimize DNS pollution attack impact and improve network performance.
+There are two modes for it to work: `redir-host` and `fake-ip`.
+The biggest difference between the two is how IP addresses are resolved and how the connections are established.

+## redir-host
+This is more of a traditional way of how proxies work.
+In this mode, the domains to connect to are resolved with the nameservers specified with `dns.nameserver` field.
+The first result returned will be sent to the client.

+## fake-ip
+When a DNS request is sent to the DNS server, Clash allocates a free *fake IP address* in the fake IP address pool (the IP CIDR can be specified with `dns.fake-ip-range`).

 # Proxy Groups
 TODO